-Below is an article originally written by Nate Rattner at PowerToFly Partner SeatGeek, and published on August 3, 2017.
+Below is an article originally written by Nate Rattner at PowerToFly Partner SeatGeek.
 Go to SeatGeek's page on PowerToFly to see their open positions and learn more.

 Welcome to SeatGeek Employee Spotlights - an opportunity to meet the fantastic folks on our world-class team.

 By day, we're a group of talented developers, designers, marketers, and businessfolk working together to build something new and different.
-But we are also fans and live event junkies of every kind: diehard sports fans, passionate concert-goers, sophisticated theater enthusiasts, and more.
-From our lives outside the office and within, we all have interesting stories to tell.
+We represent live event junkies of every kind: diehard sports fans, passionate concert-goers, sophisticated theater enthusiasts, and more.
+From our lives outside the office and before SeatGeek, we all have interesting stories to tell.